bitcointoronto/hack.to/content/en/blog/bitcoin-wallet-overview.md

 >
 > The choice between a traditional hardware wallet and an air-gapped hardware wallet will depend on the specific needs and preferences of the user.
 For users who prioritize maximum security and are willing to take the extra steps necessary to ensure it, an air-gapped hardware wallet may be the best choice.
 For others, a traditional hardware wallet may provide a good balance of security and convenience.

-## Air-gapped Softwave vs Hardware Wallet
+## Air-gapped Software vs Hardware Wallet

 > An air-gapped software wallet setup involves creating a wallet on a computer that is not connected to the internet and is physically isolated from other devices, similar to an air-gapped hardware wallet setup.
 However, instead of storing the private keys on a hardware device, the private keys are stored in the software on the air-gapped computer.
 >